 The new home will be a three-story house with a modern sensibility.
 The foundation is the same as before, but a cantilevered second floor above the three-season porch allows an additional 40 square feet on the 2nd and 3rd floors.

 The Bealses took a European approach to their new space.
 Patricia’s parents are from Spain, where everything is built a bit smaller—especially the bedrooms.
 “We’re trying to have a smaller footprint, but still be very functional,” Patricia said.
 “Everyone has their own bedroom, but we have good spaces where we can gather as a family.”

 “We were very limited by the size of the lot,” Joel added.
 “So we were forced to make every square foot work—and I think we did.”

 It was Joel’s design sensibilities that impressed us as we began talking with them about the project.
 Their choices were driven by the lifestyle and rhythms of the family, yet there was a commitment to inspired design, which is one of Giraffe’s core values.

 “We loved the idea of having an open space, where we can all gather,” Patricia said.
 “So the kitchen and living space will be pretty open, because it’s where we’re going to spend most of our time.
 The deck is kind of an extension of the space for us, so we can be outdoors more.”

 That shared commitment to inspired design is what attracted Joel to Giraffe.
 “Most design-build firms just want to get a project done,” he said.
-“But the owner, Martin, really takes design seriously.
-It’s what attracted me to the company.
-I think that’s unique in Ann Arbor.”
+“But the owner of Giraffe, Martin, really takes design seriously.
+It’s what attracted me to the company and I think that’s unique in Ann Arbor.”
 Patricia added, “They had really good suggestions, even though Joel did most of the design work.
 That back-and-forth dialogue was really good.”